holochain/docs-pages/src/concepts/9_signals.md

 Most connected applications are heavily interactive.
 You expect information from others as much as you create your own information.
 Chat messages appear, notification badges change, documents show real-time updates from collaborators, your opponent moves her knight, and so on.
 This liveness is the heartbeat of the modern app.

 So far we’ve only described a DNA as a collection of functions that you can call.
 And it is.
-You can make your app feel fairly responsive by having the UI regularly poll a function such as 'get_messages_for_chat_channel`, but this feels old-fashioned and can hurt performance.
+You can make your app feel fairly responsive by having the UI regularly poll a function such as `get_messages_for_chat_channel`, but this feels old-fashioned and can hurt performance.

 **Signals** allow a cell to broadcast messages to clients or other cells.
 Just like [zome function calls](../8_calls_capabilities/), they take an input.
 But unlike zome function calls, they don't expect a response from the receiver.
 Like most other payloads, the input is just bytes and can contain any sort of data you like.